-\\ Pohl et al. \cite{pohl2002low} report that, in more than 60 materials, the ratio of an acoustic wave's mean free path to its wavelength fall into a narrow range of 10$^{-3}$ $\sim$ 10$^{-2}$ .
+\\ Pohl et al. \cite{pohl2002low} report that, in more than 60 materials, the ratio of an acoustic wave's mean free path to its wavelength falls into a narrow range of 10$^{-3}$ $\sim$ 10$^{-2}$ .
 This result holds across more than 100 studies and is independent of the measurement technique, the frequency of the acoustic wave, sample impurities, or the material's thermal history.
-Amorphous Si, Ge, and carbon, however, do not follow this trend.
+However, amorphous Si, Ge, and carbon do not follow this trend.
 Amorphous Si, Ge, and carbon have a wavelength/mean-free-path ratio between 10$^{-4}$ and 10$^{-5}$, which is two orders of magnitude smaller than the typical value.
-This phenomenon was interpreted as a result of lattice constraints induced by the nature of four-fold coordination, and suggests propagons are more likely to be important heat-carriers in these three materials.
+This phenomenon was interpreted as a result of lattice constraints induced by the nature of four-fold coordination and may suggest propagons are more likely to be important heat carriers in these three materials.
 Though Pohl et al.'s analysis indicated an equally anomalous behavior for Si, Ge, and carbon, the thermal conductivity of Si has received the most attention both experimentally and theoretically \cite{regner2013broadband,braun2016size,yang2010anomalously,zink2006thermal,liu2009high,larkin2014thermal,he2011heat,allen1999diffusons,allen1993thermal}.
 In contrast, only a handful of studies have investigated amorphous Ge \cite{alvarez2008interfacial,nath1974thermal}.